am15h/tflite_flutter_plugin/README.md

 TensorFlow Lite Flutter plugin provides a flexible and fast solution for accessing TensorFlow Lite interpreter and performing inference.
 The API is similar to the TFLite Java and Swift APIs.
 It directly binds to TFLite C API making it efficient (low-latency).
 Offers acceleration support using NNAPI, GPU delegates on Android, and Metal delegate on iOS.

+## Key Features

+* Flexibility to use any TFLite Model.
+* Acceleration using multi-threading and delegate support.
+* Similar structure as TensorFlow Lite Java API.
+* Inference speeds close to native Android Apps built using the Java API.
+* You can choose to use any TensorFlow version by building binaries locally.
+* Run inference in different isolates to prevent jank in UI thread.

 ## (Important) Initial setup

 ### Add dynamic libraries to your app